use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 ```

 This may be advantegous: Your storage key will always stay the same, regardless of
-the version of your contract or ink! itself (note that the key calcualtion algorithm may
+the version of your contract or ink! itself (note that the key calculation algorithm may
 change with future ink! versions).

 :::tip